woodruffw/et/README.md

 et0000000: et0000000 phoning home
 ```

 From that point on, the bot is ready to receive commands.
-There are four built-in commands:
+There are a few built-in commands:
 * `auth <password>` - Requests authorization to control the bot.
 If the password matches `IRC_AUTH` in *cnc_info.h*, authorization is granted.
 * `deauth` - Deauthorizes control of the bot unconditionally.
 Once deauthorized, the bot may not execute any command but `auth`.
 * `info` - Outputs a digest of system information.
 Supplied by `uname(3)` on Unix and Linux and `GetVersionEx` on Windows.
+* `popup <message>` - Display a popup message on the client's screen. **CURRENTLY WINDOWS ONLY**.
 * `kill` - Disconnects the bot from the IRC server.
 Unless scheduled otherwise on the system, the bot will never reconnect.

 Aside from these four commands, all other commands passed to an `et` are passed directly to `popen(3)` (`_popen()` on Windows).